Bacon's Castle |

 (1619 - 1622, 1624 - 1650's), Prince George County

-A rectangular palisaded settlement located on the James River north of the mouth of Flowerdew Hundred Creek.
+A rectangular palisaded settlement located on the James River, north of the mouth of Flowerdew Hundred Creek.
 Named by Sir George Yeardley after his wife, Temperance Flowerdieu.
 It was attacked by Indians in 1622, but was rebuilt.
 The first windmill in Virginia was built here on Tobacco Point in 1621.
 The land was sold in 1624 to Abraham Peirsey and renamed "Peirsey's Hundred".
-Located along the western boundary of the settlement was Peirsey's Rail, a large log palisade the enclosed the entire neck of land after 1624.
+The original palisade lasted until at least 1627, if not longer.
+Located along the western boundary of the settlement was Peirsey's Rail, a large log palisade that enclosed the entire neck of land after 1624.
 The original settlement was abandoned by 1660.
-Ongoing excavations since 1971.
-Admission fee.
+Site excavated from 1971 - 1995.
+Private property.
+State marker located on VA 10.
+(NOTE: Flowerdew Hundred Plantation was permanently closed to the public in October 2007.)

 A Late Woodland - Early Contact Period (1300 - 1600) palisaded Indian village was located here.
 Site excavated in the 1980's.